MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/step-4-receive-and-display-the-data.md

 mtps_version: v=office.15
 ---

-# Step 4: Receive and Display the Data
+# Step 4: Receive and display the data

 **Applies to**: Access 2013, Office 2013

-## Step 4: Receive and Display the Data

 In this step you will create an HTML file with an embedded [RDS.DataControl](datacontrol-object-rds.md) object that points at the XMLResponse.asp file to get the **Recordset**.
 Open default.htm with a text editor, such as Windows Notepad, and add the code below.
 Replace "sqlserver" in the URL with the name of your server computer.